adryd325/discord-twitter-video-embeds/README.md

 # Discord External Video Embeds

 I'm a Discord bot that fixes your broken Twitter, TikTok and Reddit videos.
-You can add me here: https://adryd.co/twitter-embeds.
+You can find a list of public instances here: https://adryd.co/twitter-embeds.

 https://user-images.githubusercontent.com/48024900/130885482-45c3828b-a679-4427-9b6f-0210698276b5.mp4